-I am Reader and Research Fellow and is currently Co-Director of EDI for Chemistry.
-She aims to take an evidence-based approach to spurring continued action on improving equity and inclusivity for all within the department and our future members.
+I am a Professor in Computational Materials Chemistry and currently Co-Director of EDI for Chemistry.
+I aim to take an evidence-based approach to spurring continued action on improving equity and inclusivity for all within the department and our future members.

 I am a Senior Lecturer in the Department, and am currently leading a group looking into flexible working opportunities.
 I am really pleased to be a member of the EDI committee, as I believe that we all have an important role to play in ensuring that we offer an inclusive and equitable working environment, and that we should continue to look at innovative ways that we can support our staff and students.

 I am the Education and Liaison Manager for the CDT in Chemical Biology, am thrilled to be a part of the EDI committee and passionate about creating inclusive spaces.
 With a background in prototyping and science communication, I strive to create space for everyone to speak and to develop their ideas.

 I am Head of the Chemistry Department and a Professor in Chemical Biology.
 I am extremely proud of the great strides the Department has made with respect to EDI and ensuring we provide a welcoming and supportive environment for our community.
 I am very committed to ensuring we do everything we can to maintain the special environment we have in Chemistry as well as continuing to address new challenges and opportunities.